ORybka/kottans-frontend/README.md

    * `$ git log --author=<name>` flag to filter the commits to the provided author(with "" for more than 1 word);
  * `$ git log --grep` - to find words;
  * **CONTRIBUTING.md File** - a file lists out the information you should follow to contribute to the project;
- * **GitHub Issues** - the noce way to communicate back and forth with a project maintainer on code changes before starting to work on your contribution to the project;
+ * **GitHub Issues** - the nice way to communicate back and forth with a project maintainer on code changes before starting to work on your contribution to the project;

  :zap: **Things that surprised me**

- To be honest I was suprised to see such a huge project like the Google one.
+ To be honest I was suprised to see such a huge project as the Google one.
 It's great that Git has so many instruments to search for the specific information and commits, so you can work with such a huge project and don't get lost.

  :zap: **Things I intend to use in the future**

-  I am sure I will use all main commands, such as `git remote`, `git pull` and`git push`.
+  I am sure I will use all main commands, such as `git remote`, `git pull` and`git push` etc.

  ***
  ## :point_right: <a name="html-css-intro">Intro to HTML & CSS</a>